-On August 4th, Kenyans are queuing for one of the most important votes since independence in 1963.
+On August 4th, Kenyans are queuing for what is probably the most important referendum since independence.

-After 20 years of struggle, and one previous attempt shot down at a referendum in 2005, Kenyans are finally about to get a new constitution that will radically improve the governance structures of the country.
+After 20 years of struggle, and one previous attempt shot down at a referendum in 2005, Kenyans are finally about to get a new constitution.
+If passed, it will radically improve the governance structures of the country.

 The temperature of the debate had hit fever levels already by the time I returned to Kenya in June, to join Jon Bøhmer in his Kyoto Energy project, and it has kept heating up since.